PamPayne/austria/austria-explanations-en.md

 The applicant for the concession and its group or the owner of a relevant trademark or sign will continue to
 meet relevant tax and judicial debts in a timely manner (until the concession is granted).
 Finally, the licence
 applicant must also confirm in the declaration of conformity that he or the owner of a relevant trademark
-or sign has no longer organised any prohibited games of chance within the legally enshrined **"cooling-off
+or sign has no longer organised any prohibited games of chance within the legally enshrined "**cooling-off
-period"** or within the **"blocking period"**.
+period**" or within the "**blocking period**".
 The correctness of this declaration is also to be punishable (§ 52
 para.
 1 no. 11 GSpG).

 The Disclosure by the Concession applicants and Publication by the